PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

 <p align="right"><a href="#table-of-contents">back to top</a></p>

-## Printing Verbose Tokeniser Output
+## Printing Verbose Tokenizer Output

 This feature is provided for debugging purposes only.
 Using this feature will dramatically increase screen output and script running time.

 PHP_CodeSniffer contains multiple verbosity levels.
-Level 2 (indicated by the command line argument `-vv`) will print all verbosity information for level 1 (file specific token and line counts with running times) as well as verbose tokeniser output.
+Level 2 (indicated by the command line argument `-vv`) will print all verbosity information for level 1 (file specific token and line counts with running times) as well as verbose tokenizer output.

-The output of the PHP_CodeSniffer tokeniser shows the step-by-step creation of the scope map and the level map.
+The output of the PHP_CodeSniffer tokenizer shows the step-by-step creation of the scope map and the level map.

 ### The Scope Map